Introduction to the Shell and Command Line on Oracle Linux

 4. Change the ownership of the temp2 directory to the root user.

-• Run the change owner chown command.
+• Run the change owner command.

 sudo su